 - The Permits Branch issues various permits authorizing otherwise prohibited activities to meet special needs.
 Permits are issued for scientific collecting, falconry, education, and bird damage management.
 For more information about permits in the Northeast Region, contact us at 413-253-8643.

-For all permits visit the USFWS Migratory Bird and Eagle Permit page.
+Information on other types of permits can be found at the USFWS Migratory Bird and Eagle Permit page.

 Division of Bird Habitat Conservation